Why You Need to Be Sleeping On A Fiberglass Free Mattress

 How do you know when your mattress needs replacing?
 A worn cover is definitely one sign and can let fiberglass leak through, but there are other ways to tell that a mattress is past its prime before you have to clean up mattress fiberglass.

-Once you have your new mattress, then you can freely dispose of your unwanted fiberglass mattress.
+Once you have your new mattress, you can freely dispose of your unwanted one.
 If you’re uncomfortable donating a mattress that has fiberglass to charities that accept gently used mattresses, we suggest looking into ways to recycle your mattress.

 Looking for a Mattress Free of Fiberglass?